By Cameron Lee

 At West Mecklenburg High School, Kongkham was involved in many activities, including the Anime and Japanese Club and his role as President of the Drama Club.
 His goals had nothing to do with the restaurant industry when he headed to college at UNCC.
 “I was really into cars and I also wanted to go international because I studied Japanese all throughout high school.
 I just wanted to do anything I could do to get out of the restaurant business,” he said.

 Like most Asian kids who leave home for college, he started to appreciate the food culture he grew up with a lot more while in school and away from home.
-Contemplating multiple majors in college, while developing a growing passion for mixology, Kongkham settled on a double major in Japanese and International Studies with a focus on Asian religions.
+Contemplating multiple majors at UNCC, while developing a growing passion for mixology, Kongkham settled on a double major in Japanese and International Studies with a focus on Asian religions.

 After spending some time after college traveling and contemplating the next moves, his passion for food started to resurface.
 He began to realize his restaurant industry background and appreciation for food had come full circle.
 In June of 2016, Kongkham opened his first restaurant, Hibiscus, with his brother Robert.
 Originally specializing in Thai cuisine, sushi, and some signature Korean dishes, he rebranded the menu in March of 2019 to add traditional Laotian cuisine.
 “Representing who you are, and what you are about, no matter what platform you use, just being able to carry out your message.
 It started with the food but it kind of ended up being more about representing your culture,” he said.